How a Gerontologist Therapist Can Help

 There are pros and cons to using insurance benefits for mental health services.
 Health plans require periodic documentation from the therapist and a severe mental health diagnosis.
 This diagnosis can be seen as a “pre-existing condition” which can impact your insurance costs and coverage.
 Many people like to pursue therapy for personal growth and relationship reasons and don’t actually have a mental health diagnosis.
 These clients often will choose to pay for therapy on a fee for service basis.

-I do maintain one or two low fee client openings.
-If these are full, I will refer to nonprofit or county agencies in Marin who specialize in offering low cost therapy groups or individual sessions.
+I do maintain three discounted fee client openings.
+If these are full, I can provide referrals to other mental health care professionals in the area who specialize in offering lower cost therapy groups or individual sessions.

 ANSWER: Reminiscence Therapy is an active way of eliciting memories and storytelling from older people.
 This kind of exercise can also be referred to as “life review”.
 It is an important part of our healthy developmental tasks in older age.
 Here is an excellent summary written by Harvard MD Dr. Michael Craig Miller: